April 5th, 2023

 Taking another step back, Hildegard began to mutter under her breath, an incantation as sparks of fire flickered around her fingertips.
 Quick as lightning, Lenore’s hand lashed out, and Echo spotted something in her hand.
 There was a bright light and a loud cracking sound, like a small firework popping directly into Hildegard’s face.

-Hildegard blinked, her trance and focus shattered long enough to cancel the spell and leave her open for Lenore to take tight hold of her sword arm, twisting it out of her hand and bringing her knife down towards her.
+Hildegard blinked, her trance and focus shattered long enough to cancel the spell and leave her open for Lenore to take tight hold of her sword arm, twisting the blade out of her hand and bringing her knife down towards her.
 Though dazed and disoriented, Hildegard’s experience and reaction time gave her a split second to take hold of Lenore’s wrist with the blade of the knife hovering above her throat.

-Nora surged forward to try and pull Lenore off of Hildegard, but before she had reached her, what looked like a hundred tiny arms surged forth from the darkness, the very black walls of the alleyway falling down on Lenore as she found herself wrapped and bound by the sudden surge.
+Nora surged forward to try and pull Lenore off of Hildegard, but before she had reached her, what looked like a hundred tiny arms surged forth from the darkness, the walls of the alleyway falling down on Lenore as she found herself wrapped and bound by the sudden surge.
 Another look and she saw that more than a hundred branches of thick and spreading ivy had wrapped themselves around her body, yanking her free of Hildegard and lifting her off the ground.
 Her knife cut through a few before more strands surged forth and twisted the knife from her grip and bound her wrists together behind her back as she was lifted.

 Both Hildegard and Nora stared as the ivy bonds secured themselves tightly around Lenore before seeing Echo step from the shadows into the light cast by Hildegard’s sword.
 Ivy clinging to her right arm as she directed and controlled it.